Tochemey/ego-contrib/README.md

   earthly +test
   ```
   to lint and test all modules.
-- External-service modules ship Dockertest helpers for integration tests—see each backend’s `testkit.go`.
+- External-service modules ship Testcontainers-Go helpers for integration tests—see each backend’s `testkit.go`.

 ## 🤝 Contributing